rokopi-byte/TFSagemakerDetection/README.md

 Metric Name:step Regex:, step = ([0-9\.]+)
 ```

 Choose your instance type, look [here](https://aws.amazon.com/it/ec2/instance-types/#Accelerated_Computing) for the features and [here](https://aws.amazon.com/it/sagemaker/pricing/) for the prices.
 For example a `ml.p2.xlarge` will give you a single K80 GPU for 1.2$/hr.
 You may need additional storage on the instance, you can add here.
+Don't forget to disable network isolation if you intend to upload logs and checkpoints during training from the EC2 instance to sagemaker.
 This instance will be automatically closed after the training by Sagemaker, so you will only pay per second of training usage.
 The following list of hyperparameters are supported by the training script embedded in your docker image:

 ### Hyperparameters